gsylvain/cmstest/source/articles/Custom-costs-are-here-Add-influencer-marketing-spend-appsoftware-fees-and-more.html.markdown

 ---
 title: Custom costs are here!
-Add influencer marketing spend, app/software fees, and more
+Add influencer marketing spend, app software fees, and more
 date: '2017-07-07 17:56:31'
-tags: []
-published: false
 ---

 You can now add custom costs for both one time and recurring expenses to be subtracted from your net profit figure in Order Metrics.
 Example costs include influencer marketing spend, Shopify app/software fees, payroll, rent, Ad spend on alternative platforms, and more!
 This is a great tool to monitor your ecommerce businesses's profitability fluctuations on a regular basis.
 If you still need to sign up for Order Metrics, you can do so here: <a href="http://ordermetrics.io/pricing.html">http://ordermetrics.io/pricing.html</a>